metapolator/metapolator/CPS-interpolation.md

-For explanations of the datatypes, see [[cascading parameter sheets]].
+For explanations of the datatypes, see [[cascading properties sheets]].

 # Principles